henbarlevi/dating-app-v2.0/ReadME.md

 # OverView
 # ===============================
 > ## motivation
-the purpose of this app is to let users expirience date online in a different and special way
+the purpose of this app is to let users expirience date online in a different and special way by let them play with anonymous partner a variety of mini-games
 > ## How to run project <a name="howtorun"></a>
 * ### option 1:
 for development i created shortcut - write *<span class="well">"npm run dev" </span>* in the <b> root folder</b>